Pramod06k/Wordpress/README.md

 ## Author

 This deployment script was created by Pramod Kapade.
-For any inquiries or issues, please contact pramodkapade06@gmail.com.
+For any inquiries or issues, please contact telegram @pramaod06k or LinkedIn:www.linkedin.com/in/pramod-kapade

 Feel free to contribute to this script or provide feedback to improve its functionality.
 Happy deploying!